-- In to a large bowl add the coconut milk and eggs.
+- In to a large bowl add the coconut milk (or double cream) and eggs.
 Whisk together well.
 Add in 100g of the grated cheddar cheese and mix in well.
 Fold in the spinach and red onion.

 - Pour the mixture in to the base before placing in the oven for 25 minutes.

 - Carefully remove from the oven, add the remaining cheese to the top and the cherry tomato halves.
 Bake for a further 15 minutes until the centre has fully baked and the top is golden.